cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 > shaped outstanding leaders.iii For this section, you might create a “life map”
 > that illustrates your major phases and paths.

+It was hard to keep this list so short.
+Many significant and unexpected events have left their mark on my career.

 * Teaching Part 2 - _Portal 2_ as a teaching tool getting attention from Valve
   <a href="#valve-responds">⬏</a>
 * Teaching Part 2 - Valve films a documentary about me <a href="#valve-doc">⬏</a>
 * Teaching Part 2 - I get invited to work at a startup <a href="#lb-call">⬏</a>
 * NASA - getting involved in spacewalk research <a href="#eva-intro">⬏</a>
 * Beginnings as a Researcher - finding a way to do temporal reasoning research
+  <a href="#nikhil">⬏</a>
 * Beginnings as a Researcher - the end of the application process <a href="#prove-self">⬏</a>